Causal Inferences in Small Area Estimation: Notation and assumptions

 \section{Notation and assumptions}

-To explain the methodology that is developed in this paper we need to link the notations and the terminologies based on the conventions used both in small area estimation and in causal inference.
-Specifically, in SAE, we usually use small letters to indicate the outcome variable because we analyse a finite population, while in the new framework we switch to capital letters to take into account the probabilistic assignment mechanism of treatment.
+To establish a common framework, we adopt capital letters for the outcome variable to take into account the probabilistic assignment mechanism to treatment, unlike the conventional SAE notation where small letters are used to characterize a finite population analysis.
 In what follows we use the bold cases to indicate vectors and matrices.
 The parameters of interest are shown using Greek letters , for example $\alpha$, and their estimates are distinct by carrying a `hat', for example $\hat{\alpha}$.

 Consider a (super) population $\mathcal{U}$ of size $N$ that is partitioned into $m$ mutually disjoint sub-populations/domains $\mathcal{U}_{j}$ of size $N_{j}$, $j=1,\cdots, m$.
-In what follows we assume the availability of survey data on the outcome variable and explanatory variables, which can be used to model them.
+In what follows we assume the availability of survey data on the outcome variable and explanatory variables, which can be used to model it.
 In addition, the methods assume the availability of micro-level census or administrative data on the same set of explanatory variables.
 Therefore, we assume that values of a (continuous) outcome variable of interest $Y_{ij}$ are available from a random sample $s$, which includes units from all target domains.
 We assume that a set of auxiliary information, denoted as a vector of covariates $\mathbf{x}_{ij}$, is available for all the units in the population and that provides predictive power for the unobserved part of the population.
 It is also assumed that the vector $\mathbf{x}_{ij}$ of dimension $p \times 1$ contains the set of all confounders and some additional covariates that are useful in predicting the outcome.
 More generally, the vector of covariates may include both individual and area-level covariates.

 We are interested in studying the impact of a binary treatment, $W_{ij}$, that takes the value $ 1 $ for treated and $ 0 $ for non-treated (control) units in the population.
 We focus on treatment assigned at the individual level and assume that the information on treatment status exists for all population units, for example from administrative sources.
-This is a plausible assumption in many applications, such as unemployment benefits, government subsidies, pensions and so on.
+This is a plausible assumption in many applications, such as unemployment benefits, government subsidies, pensions.